mrmeizongo/AeroCalc/README.md

 The guide can be found at [Chuck Cunningham's RC Design Made Easy](https://www.rcuniverse.com/forum/scratch-building-aircraft-design-3d-cad-174/11560594-cunninghams-rcm-design-information.html)
 If you clone the project and add other features please submit a pull request. :)

-Usage: AeroCalc [option]
+Usage: AeroCalc [option]  [...params]
 AeroCalc [Wingspan] [FuselageLengthModifier] [WingRootChordModifier] [WingTipChordModifier] [HStabAreaModifier] [vStabAreaModifier] [Weight]

 Options:
--h, --help			Print command line options"
+-h, --help			Print command line options
+-w, --wingload		Calculate wingload for a given weight, wingpspan, and average mean chord parameters

 Running program without arguments uses default values for airplane settings
+Weight values are in grams and length values are in millimeters

 Default values:
-Wingspan = 48 inches
+Wingspan = 1200 mm
 FuselageLength = FuseLenModifier(0...1) is 75% of wingspan
 WingRootChord = WingRootChordModifier(0...1) is 16.67% of wingspan or 1/6 of wingspan
 WingTipChord = WingTipChordModifier(0...1) is 100% of wingRootChord